rfaeltech/enterprise-vlan-intervlan-lab/README.md

 **Important Note:**

-“The server resides in VLAN10 (HR).
-Other VLANs access the server via router-on-a-stick inter-VLAN routing, demonstrating proper Layer 3 routing in an enterprise network.”
+“The server resides in VLAN 10 (HR), while other VLANs access it via router-on-a-stick inter-VLAN routing, demonstrating proper Layer 3 communication in an enterprise network.”

 ---
 ## 🖥️ Network Topology